sanger-pathogens/ariba/README.md

     docker run --rm -it -v /home/ubuntu/data:/data sangerpathogens/ariba ariba -h

+When calling Ariba via Docker you'll also need to add **/data/** in front of all the passed in file or directory names (e.g. /data/my_output_folder) as that's where Ariba expects to find its data within the container.

 ### Debian (testing)
 ARIBA is available in the latest version of Debian, and over time will progressively filter through to Ubuntu and other distributions which use Debian.
 To install it as root: